NordicESMhub/nordicesmhub.github.io/README.md

 **Vision/Mission statement:**

+*A hub for sharing knowledge and resources to study the Earth's climate and the regional impact of global changes in the Nordic countries (Denmark, Finland, Sweden, Iceland, Estonia, Norway).*

-The aim of the Nordic Earth System Modeling Hub to build a Nordic ESM community within the Nordic countries (Denmark, Finland, Sweden, Iceland, Estonia, Norway) for sharing knowledge, codes (climate models, Galaxy climate data analysis and visualization tools), training tutorials so that our contributions to the Coupled Model Intercomparison Project can be easily exploited/reused within the Nordic countries and beyond, and by other communities.
+The NordicESMHub github organization is a focal point for sharing knowledge, codes (climate models, Galaxy climate data analysis and visualization tools), data and training material.

+The focal point or centre of the hub is the [NordicESMHub website](https://nordicesmhub.github.io/)

 ### The problem